attzonko/mmpy_bot/docs/getting_started.rst

 Customizing your bot
 ####################
 Getting your bot running is only the beginning.
 The real fun begins with writing plugins to get it functioning exactly how you want it!
-Head on over to the :doc:`plugins` page to get started.
+Head on over to the :ref:`plugins <plugins>` page to get started.

 Fetch mmpy_bot version
 ####################